joby-lol/byjoby.com/web/blog/2016/better-web/index.md

 ---
-pageTitle: "Bringing the web back to basics"
+title: "Bringing the web back to basics"
-pageMeta:
-    datePublished: 2016-01-14
 ---

 # Bringing the web back to basics